0xvext/0xvext.github.io/_posts/2018-11-04-analysis-of-facebook-advertiser-data.md

 * One senior living facility shows up.
 I've always been "geared like" an old man... but damn.

 * A tequila distiller is on the list.
 Another one of those things that I'm sure casts a pretty wide net, but I just don't get it.
+A heavy drinker I am not, and I may never have actually purchased tequila in my life.

-* Oculus shows up, which is probably an example of Facebook just sharing information among its brands, although there is a chance I signed up for some kind of information **before** Facebook acquired them.
+* Oculus shows up, which is probably an example of Facebook sharing information among its brands, although there is a chance I signed up for some kind of information **before** Facebook acquired them.
 I honestly can't recall.

 * There is a child care company on the list.
 If there are **any** demographic indicators for me having children, somebody's algorithms are way off.